 There's one word in the world of fitness that millions of women have grown to truly loathe: squats.
 Just saying it can elicit shrieks from some of the most mentally tough women around.
-So let's discuss one move every fit woman needs to do in the gym — and it's not squatting.
+So let's discuss one move every fit woman needs to do while working out — and it's not squatting.
 In fact, the single most important exercise to master today for improved fitness, strength, and overall health is the deadlift.

 Want another reason?
-According to Toronto-based personal trainer Nathane Jackson, CSCS, author of Nathane Jackson's Whole Health Revolution (coming later in 2016), the deadlift is also the safer option.
+According to Toronto-based personal trainer Nathane Jackson, CSCS, author of Nathane Jackson's Whole Health Revolution, the deadlift is also the safer option.
 So, it's safer and works more muscles — we're all in, but how the heck do you do one properly?
-We covered the basics right here, but because it can be a hard move to truly master (just look at the folks doing them wrong at your local gym), we asked Jackson to pass along some pointers.
+We covered the basics right here, but because it can be a hard move to truly master, we asked Jackson to pass along some pointers.

 First, opt for a bar instead of dumbbells — even if you've got no weight on the bar — to ensure that your grip stays steady and you aren't waving your arms to move the weight.
 Then you should point your toes straight ahead or slightly outwards.
 From there, Jackson told us that you should "create a double chin, by pulling the chin back towards your neck and pull your shoulder blades back and down towards the hips and pretend you are squeezing an orange in your arm pits."
 The next step is the key in the movement: "Simultaneously hinge at the hips and bend at the knees until both hands are gripping the bar (overhand, hook grip) just outside the shins.
 From here, push through the mid foot and think about driving the hips forward as you stand up straight.
-Exhale (like you mean it — it's OK to make noise in the gym!) once the bar travels past your knees, being careful not to lean back."
+Exhale once the bar travels past your knees, being careful not to lean back."